Doctor who contracted Ebola lived in Lexington for 5 years, studied at UK

 The couple met in medical school at Ohio State University and were married in 2013.
 They lived in Lexington for five years while completing their residencies at UK, and have three children, according to a post about the Staffords on the Serge website.

 “The complex, coordinated efforts of many government agencies and international health authorities resulted in Peter Stafford’s safe transport and the protection of those involved in his transfer.
-Serge leadership extends their deepest gratitude to all involved in Peter’s care and is praying for all involved in the fight to end this ebolavirus outbreak for the good of the people of the DRC,” the post said.
+Serge leadership extends their deepest gratitude to all involved in Peter’s care and is praying for all involved in the fight to end this ebolavirus outbreak for the good of the people of the DRC,” the statement said.

 This is a developing story and may be updated.